Interstitial Lung disease treatment PA

 Interstitial lung disease (ILD) is not a single disease, but rather an umbrella term for more than 200 different pulmonary disorders.
 It is a disorder that causes inflammation and scarring in the air sacs of the lungs, which affects the absorption of oxygen into the lungs.
 Coughing, fatigue and shortness of breath are the most common symptoms of ILD.
 Nonspecific interstitial pneumonia and sarcoidosis are both ILD diseases.

-Stem cell therapy harnesses the natural healing capabilities of the body’s stem cells.
-The stem cells are extracted from a person’s blood, fat for bone marrow, treated, and reintroduced into the body.
-The Lung Institute specializes in stem cell therapy for lung disease, and will be opening a clinic for interstitial lung disease treatment in Pennsylvania in July of 2015.
+Cellular therapy harnesses the natural healing capabilities of the body’s cells.
+The cells are extracted from a person’s blood, fat for bone marrow, treated, and reintroduced into the body.
+The Lung Institute specializes in cellular therapy for lung disease, and will be opening a clinic for interstitial lung disease treatment in Pennsylvania in July of 2015.
 They look forward to helping many lung disease sufferers in the Pittsburgh area.

-Many lung disease sufferers have seen great results from stem cell therapy.
-Lung Institute patient, Gary W, talks about his experience with stem cell therapy.
+Many lung disease sufferers have seen great results from cellular therapy.
+Lung Institute patient, Gary W, talks about his experience with cellular therapy.
 “I took care of myself all winter.
 I plowed my own driveway, but I always wore a mask, I don’t suck in the cold air.
 But regardless, I haven’t used oxygen in months.
 I have a portable oxygen unit that I had been using for a while, I can’t tell you long ago it’s been.
 But it has definitely made a difference.
 I’m very impressed and I recommend it to everybody.”

 Although Pittsburgh has some of the highest levels of air pollution in the United States, there is hope for those suffering from COPD.
 The Lung Institute is on its way.